EvanTam/SimSum/README.md

 example this algorithm will output a high score for the query "Car" and a webpage that contains the following words: engine, wheel, window, glass, plastic, metal.
 The reason is that those words are the components and makeup of a car.

+This program uses the following toolboxes which are not part of my work:
+Stanford POS tagger
+Java Wordnet Interface 2.3.0
+Boilerpipe 1.2.0

 This program is based on the semantic distance measuring algorithm from my PhD thesis:
 King Yiu Tam, "Video Summarisation Based on Speaker Unit", PhD thesis, University of Sydney, 2011

 How to use this program